ArjayS/vue_fullStack_ecommerce/README.md

 @1:28:25, Installing package we will need for our backend: ExpressJS, (development packages 'npm install --save-dev') Babel (@babel/core) (@babel/node) (@babel/preset-env) (@babel/cli) (@babel/plugin-transform-runtime), (installing for production) @babel/runtime and creating a new folder called 'src' and within that creating a file called, server.js.
 After installing everything regarding babel we will create a new file in the root directory called .babelrc, and fill in the necessary object code in

-@1:32:30, Writing a bit of [modern jsvascript code with the help of babel packages] server.js
+@1:32:30, Writing a bit of [modern jsvascript code with the help of babel packages] server.js.
+How to run the initial server.js code is 'npx babel-node src/server.js'.
+Then go to localhost:8000/hello.

+@1:36:10, Developing the back-end first is better than developing the front-end (same as my experience).
+Introducing postman.com to communicate with the backend.
+We have to download and install the program for postman tool.
+Working with postman.